KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/samsara-nirvana-orientation.md

 Resonant Integration is marked by structural clarity, emotional stability, functional transformation, and persistent coherence of memory.
 It differs from pathological hallucination, which produces fragmentation rather than integration, and from avataric incarnation, which is a direct Theonic or L₄ Form expression rather than an inward resonance resolution within the practitioner's own field.

 This framing resolves the question of whether archetypal figures encountered in deep meditative states are "real."
 In Zenetist terms, they are real as harmonic expressions of the practitioner's own deeper strata, and they are also real as symbolic apprehensions of genuine Forms at L₄ (Aureform and others) whose resonance the practitioner has become clear enough to receive.
-The encounter is neither purely internal (mere psychological projection) nor purely external (encounter with a separate being); it is **structural recognition** at the resonance-field level, which operates through the lattice's own architecture.
+The encounter is neither purely internal (mere psychological projection) nor purely external (encounter with a separate being); it is **structural recognition** at the resonance-field stratum, which operates through the lattice's own architecture.

 ---